Parc Cybi, Holyhead Border Control Post

 At 15 acres, the site will provide space for:

-Concept designs are near complete and Welsh Government is undertaking a BREEAM assessment of the development’s environmental, social and economic sustainability performance with a target rate of BREEAM Excellent.
+Detailed designs have been completed by the appointed construction Contractor (Kier Construction).
+A BREEAM assessment of the development’s environmental, social and economic sustainability performance is being undertaken with a target rating of BREEAM Excellent.

 Holyhead Port: construction